 You must withhold federal income taxes from each employee’s wages, except for the rare cases when an employee is tax exempt.

-The amount you withhold for federal income taxes varies depending on each employee’s wages and withholding allowances.
-You can gather withholding allowance information from Form W-4, a document new hires fill out when they start at your business.
+The amount you withhold for federal income taxes varies depending on each employee’s wages and their withholding information.
+You can gather withholding information from Form W-4, a document new hires fill out when they start at your business.

 Use the IRS’s income tax withholding tables, along with each employee’s Form W-4, to determine how much to withhold for federal income tax.